Oxymetaphoric/milestone_project_1/README.md

 ### WAVE

 I tested each page using the WAVE Firefox plugin and fixed all errors that it raised.
-These issues were predominantly me havving misused semantic elements.
+These issues were predominantly me having misused or disordered semantic elements.

 ### Lighthouse